logzio/logz-docs/_source/user-guide/distributed-tracing/getting-started-tracing.md

 ##### Set up instrumentation
 Determine the best instrumentation strategy for your system: Manual or automatic instrumentation.
-<a href="/user-guide/distributed-tracing/tracing-instrumentation.html" target ="_blank"> Read more about setting up instrumentation.</a>
+<a href="https://docs.logz.io/user-guide/distributed-tracing/tracing-instrumentation.html" target ="_blank"> Read more about setting up instrumentation.</a>

-##### Look up your Distributed Tracing Token and Region information in Logz.io
+##### Look up your Distributed Tracing token and Region information in Logz.io

 ###### Tracing token
 {% include tracing-shipping/tracing-token.md %}